Comparative studies of the Roman and Han empires: History

+Oswald Spengler in his magnum opus The Decline of the West (1922) stressed that the development of China during the Warring States "in innumerable parallels" corresponds to the contemporary Mediterranean world (301-50 BC), with the Chinese wars in 368-320 BC corresponding in political outcome to the Second Punic War.
+He regarded Qin as the "Roman" state of China because Qin similarly founded a universal empire in its world.
+The First Emperor of the unified China, Hwang-ti assumed the title "Shi," literally the equivalent to "Augustus."
+He began to build the Chinese Limes, the Great Wall.
+Both fortifications protected against the barbarian.

-Historian Frederick John Teggart in 1939 published Rome and China: A Study of Correlations in Historical Events, covering the period of the Han Dynasty.
+The historian Frederick John Teggart in 1939 published Rome and China: A Study of Correlations in Historical Events, covering the period of the Han dynasty.
 Teggart criticized the dominant narrative form of history aiming mainly to emphasize the greatness of one's own nation.
 His purpose of the Correlations was scientific understanding of affairs of nations and generalization of causes and effects.
 History must inquire "not only into what has happened, but into the way things actually work in the affairs of men."
 Besides the scientific comparative approach, his Correlations with China was revolutionary also in breaking the bond of Eurocentrism: "The study of the past can become effective only when it is fully realized that all peoples have histories, that their history run concurrently and in the same world, and that the act of comparing is the beginning of all knowledge."
 The comparison, Teggart argued, revealed a correspondence in barbarian invasions throughout the continent of Eurasia, "and thus brought to light relations in the histories of widely separated areas which had not previously been suspected."

 Walter Scheidel reviewed the previous scholarship when he explained the purpose of Stanford University's ancient Chinese and Mediterranean Empires Comparative History Project and the framework of its study in the early 21st century.
 Max Weber and Karl August Wittfogel both wrote works comparing ancient Mediterranean civilization and China; however, their studies have had little influence on later historians of the ancient world.
 Scheidel gives this as a contributing cause to the relative paucity of comparative studies between the two, though several scholars have made such studies.
 In the 1970s, principles of sociological examination have been identified that can be applied to the study of Han China and Rome.
 They draw on analytical and illustrative comparisons.